cado-security/product-help/docs/cado-response/manage/logging-in.md

 ![Login Page](/img/login.png)

 ### Default Login
 On first boot, the platform will take about 10 minutes to install, during which time, on the login URL page, you will see a message indicating that the system is "Installing Cado Response ...".

 After initial install, you can login with the username `admin`.

 For AWS, the password is `i-xxx`, where `i-xxx` is the Instance ID of your Cado instance.

 For Azure, the password is the very long instance id `/subscription/.../cado-main-vm` where `/subscription/.../cado-main-vm` is the full instance id.
 After initial login, you will be asked to accept the EULA and change your password.

+For GCP, the password is the instance-id found in the Compute Engine console for your instance e.g. `8784481508256766876`